noaahh/fhnw-ds-cdl1/MODEL-OVERVIEW.md

 | Extended Long Short-Term Memory (xLSTM) | F1 Weighted | 0.907 | 0.7969 | 0.8017 |
 |                                         | Accuracy    | 0.874 | 0.7748 | 0.7569 |

+Given the task at hand we can see that both simpel and complex models do very well on the task at hand.
+Especially transformer, CNN and Deep Residual Bidirectional LSTM are performing very well.

+Interestingly the xLSTM model is not performing well on the refit or KFold, even though on main run type it seems to do not bad.